BerkeleyLearnVerify/VerifAI/examples/dynamic_rulebook/README.md

 - `result_file`: The name of the result file where the analyzed falsification results will be stored.
 - `csv_file`: The prefix of the CSV files where the raw falsification results will be stored.

-After modifying the parameters, you can run the script to start the falsification process:
+After modifying the parameters, you can run the script to start the falsification process.
+We assume that you are in the `examples/dynamic_rulebook` folder.
 ```bash
 sh run_multi_dynamic.sh
 ```